Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-07-10-yi-an-music-club.md

 HE Luo-luo's diary ⑴ (← Trying to add more words)
 Mood: 😑　　Weather: Clear to Cloudy　　10th, June (Translator: He made it wrong)

 It is eight o'clock in the evening.
-Actually, I was forced to write this diary by Huang the alumnus (Translator: the CEO HUANG Rui), boo-hoo!
-Yesterday, Huang the alumnus had his hair cut, that's so ugly that I don't know how to express it!
+Actually, I was forced to write this diary by Alumnus Huang (Translator: the CEO HUANG Rui), boo-hoo!
+Yesterday, Alumnus Huang had his hair cut, that's so ugly that I don't know how to express it!
 (Maybe he cut it today …)

 It seems I'm the first to write the diary.
 And I don't know what to write.
 Perhaps I may talk about what the other five little cadres are doing.